alejandrocoria/web/content/projects/AutoPresetMap.md

 tags: ["Minecraft Mod", "Map", "Addon", "Java", "Free Software"]
 ---

 This mod is an addon for [Journey Map](https://www.curseforge.com/minecraft/mc-mods/journeymap) that changes the minimap preset when you change dimension.
-Simply press the Change Action key (**O** by default) and you can change what happens when you enter the current dimension.

-The options are:

-* _Nothing_ (what normally happens without the mod)
-* _Preset 1_ (automatically sets preset 1)
-* _Preset 2_ (automatically sets preset 2)
-* _Default Action_ (what happens in any dimension that you have not configured yet)

-It works on the client and is not needed on the server.
+It is for the client (Forge or Fabric), it is not needed on the server.

-Need Journey Map 1.12.2-5.5.5.
+To configure it, use the button to the right on the JourneyMap fullscreen map.